Franchisor Concept Protection

 Identify elements of concept identity and rights holders

-First of all, it is necessary to identify the main components of the commercial concept (distinctive signs: sign, logo, slogan, graphic charter, etc.; communication media, used in the context of the promotion of the franchisor and the franchise network, as well as the franchisor’s website if applicable; specificities of the layout of the points of sale of the franchise network: architectural characteristics of the points of sale, definition of the network-specific furniture, which can be designed specifically by or for the franchise network, the specific layouts; the software(s) created especially for the franchise network; the databases; all the documents formalizing its commercial concept, in particular the graphic charter and the architectural charter of the network).
+It is first necessary to identify the main components of the business concept (distinctive signs: sign, logo, slogan, graphic charter, etc.; communication media, used in the context of the promotion of the franchisor and the franchise network, as well as the website of the franchisor’s if applicable; specifics of the layout of the points of sale of the franchise network : architectural characteristics of outlets, definition of network-specific furniture, which can be designed specifically by or for the franchise network, specific layouts; software(s) created specifically for Franchise network ; databases; all documents formalizing its commercial concept, in particular the graphic charter and the architectural charter of the network).

-It is then necessary to identify the natural or legal persons creating the various elements constituting the franchisor’s business concept (founding partners of the concept, employees of the franchisor, external service providers, etc.).
+It is then necessary to identify the natural or legal persons creating the various constituent elements the franchisor’s business concept (founding partners of the concept, employees of the franchisor, external service providers, etc.).

-Finally, it is necessary to identify the existence of rights over all the elements of the commercial concept, in particular with regard to copyrights or industrial property rights (trademarks, designs and models) as well as the holders of these rights.
-To do this, all the documents relating to the creation of each element of the commercial concept must be communicated to each other, and then check, for each element, whether it is eligible for protection under a trademark, a design, a patent, a copyright or a related right, such as the right of the database producer.
+Finally, it is necessary to identify the existence of rights over all elements of the business concept, in particular with regard to copyrights or industrial property rights (trademarks, designs and models) as well as the holders of these rights.
+To do this, all the documents relating to the creation of each element of the business concept, and then verify, for each element, whether it is eligible for protection under a trademark, a design, a patent, a copyright or a related right, such as the right of the database producer.

 • furniture may be subject to protection under designs;

-• copyright will apply to the architectural concept of the layout of the points of sale, photographs, content expressing the know-how of the franchisor, software, and more generally to all works of the mind as long as they are original.
+• copyright will apply to the architectural concept of point of sale layout, photographs, content expressing the know-how of the franchisor, to software, and more generally to all works of the mind as soon as they are original.

 So what makes your concept recognizable?
-Are they its colors, its typology of furniture… and we will be able to look for each element of identification of this concept if intellectual property law provides techniques such as trademark law, design law, copyright, patent rights, possibly to protect each element that will be a marker of the identity of your commercial concept; thus, we can end up with a monopoly of exploitation, as would be obtained by filing trademarks for the identity markers of the concept, so it is a technique that protects a number of distinctive elements.
+Are they its colors, its typology of furniture… and we will be able to look for each element of identification of this concept if intellectual property law provides techniques such as trademark law, design law, copyright, patent rights, possibly to protect each element that will be a marker of the identity of your commercial concept; so like that, we can end up with a monopoly of exploitation, as we would obtain by filing trademarks for the identity markers of the concept, so it is a technique that protects a number of distinctive elements.

 Protection of franchisor's rights on the basis of intellectual and industrial property law